thoughtsunificator/instagram-dm-unsender/README.md

 ## 👾 Bug report

-❗Please search [the existing issues](https://github.com/thoughtsunificator/instagram-dm-unsender/labels/bug) and make sure the bug has not already been reported before making a new one.
+❗The issue will not be considered unless you provide ALL the required information as per the template.

-To report a bug please use [this link](https://github.com/thoughtsunificator/instagram-dm-unsender/issues/new?template=bug_report.md).
+To report a bug please use [this link](https://github.com/thoughtsunificator/instagram-dm-unsender/issues/new?template=bug_report.md) while following the template.

 ## 💡 Feature request